anamariamartinez10/holidaycard_2024/README.md

 *Merry, Merry,*
 Ana

+My card (site) can be viewed here: [2024 Holiday Card](https://anamariamartinez10.github.io/holidaycard_2024/)

 **Tech Used / Process**
 I created a design sketch using Figma.
 My goal was to keep the design simple and responsive and work on some fun animation techniques.
 I looked online and found some animation tutorials and advice, and implemented those.
+I animated the ticker tape copy at the top and the falling stars.

 - Figma
 - HTML